-5 ways Unum can help employees return to work in a post-pandemic world
+5 ways Unum can help employees return to work in today’s hybrid working world

-Available to employees and their families*, unlimited appointments with UK GPs available 24/7, speeding up access to essential primary care and removing the need for employees to take time out of work to sit in their local surgery’s waiting room.
+This speeds up access to essential primary care and cuts the need for employees to take time out of work to sit in their local surgery’s waiting room.

 Mental health support

-Desk-based workers who’ve spent much of the past year working from home may have experienced musculoskeletal issues from bad habits or poor ergonomic setup of workstations, which physiotherapy could assist with.
-It could also help with symptoms related to long COIVD such as muscle fatigue or pain.
+Desk-based workers who work remotely even part of the time may experience musculoskeletal issues from poor ergonomic setup of workstations at home.
+Physiotherapy could assist with this, as well as helping with symptoms related to long COVID such as muscle fatigue/pain.

 Medical second opinion